The English Legal System

 The High Court hears the more serious and complex civil and family cases at first instance.
 The high court is divided into three divisions:

 - Jurisdiction is every type of common law civil claim.

 - A commercial court that hears commercial business (ex. insurance) is part of the Queen’s Bench.

 - A company court that hears business matters such as partnerships, mortgages, trusts, revenue, and bankruptcy.

 - Deals with family matters such as divorce and guardianship.

-These courts hear cases within their geographic catchment area They have a general jurisdiction and can hear cases involving:
+These courts hear cases within their geographic catchment area.
+They have general jurisdiction and can hear cases involving:

 - Civil (non-criminal and non-family) cases.

 - Money claims with a value up to and including GBP100,000

 - Claims for damages for personal injury with a value up to GBP50,000.